Web Mercator projection

 Wolfram Alpha on the inverse of hyperbolic tangent – thanks to them I learned about the atanh() and stopped converting tanh1\tanh^{-1} to other form using ln\ln.

 Sometimes I write blogposts.
-It doesn’t happen very often or in regular intervals, so subscribing to a newsletter might come in handy.
+It doesn’t happen very often or in regular intervals, so subscribing to my newsletter might come in handy if you enjoy what I am writing about.